EffieML/Mzone/README.md

-This is the starter for the Flask React project.
+Below is the starter for the Flask React project.
 ## Getting started
 1. Clone this repository (only this branch)
 2. Install dependencies
       ```bash
       pipenv install -r requirements.txt
       ```
 3. Create a **.env** file based on the example with proper settings for your development environment
 4. Make sure the SQLite3 database connection URL is in the **.env** file
 5. This starter organizes all tables inside the `flask_schema` schema, defined by the `SCHEMA` environment variable.
 Replace the value for `SCHEMA` with a unique name, **making sure you use the snake_case convention**.
 6. Get into your pipenv, migrate your database, seed your database, and run your Flask app
    ```bash
    pipenv shell
    ```